onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     Modern Context: It is frequently used to describe scenarios where someone's aggressive, risky, or unethical behavior leads to their own destruction.
     Essentially, it is a warning against relying on violence or immoral tactics, suggesting that such a lifestyle is unsustainable and inherently self-destructive.
 - The truth will set you free
     "The truth will set you free" (John 8:32) is a profound biblical statement from Jesus, indicating that knowing and abiding in his teachings offers spiritual liberation from the bondage of sin, condemnation, and death.
 While often cited in academic contexts to promote knowledge, its original context refers to finding freedom through faith and spiritual truth, rather than just intellectual, social, or political liberty.

-And please don’t use a poison where I die alone at home like a dog - make it public - make a spectacle out of it - i beg you Or better yet - don’t do it!
-In fact you should want me in your country for national security

 You don’t buy belonging transactionally - you earn it, you build it